Singh-Shivani/Blog_Project/README.md

 # Blog_Project
-This is the BLOG project,done by using Python and Django.This project includes two main things, Post and Comments which can be manipulated based on the user requirement.
+The Blog_Project includes two main functions, Post and Comments that can manipulate their different editable fields.